-to ensure the health and safety of our employees, contractors and the community.
-The Company currently has two active drill rigs on site and recently commenced an advanced airborne geophysical survey covering the Company's entire Warintza and area land package totaling 268 square kilometres aimed at refining targets within the 5 km-long Warintza porphyry trend, including the interpreted high-grade core at Warintza Central and additional porphyry centers. (see section entitled Warintza Drilling).
+Solaris continues to work with the applicable regulatory officials in Ecuador and the Shuar Indigenous Community to proceed with further exploration and development of the project, while working to ensure the health and safety of employees, contractors and the community.
+The Company has recently completed an advanced airborne geophysical survey covering the Company's entire Warintza and area land package totaling 268 km2 aimed at refining targets within the 5 km-long Warintza porphyry trend, including the interpreted high-grade core at Warintza Central and additional porphyry centers (see section entitled Warintza Drilling).